massiddamt/gatkdoc_plugin/README.md

 # GATK DepthOfCoverage MultiQC Plugin

+### Description
+This plugin allows the inclusion of GATK DepthOfCoverage output into MultiQC reports.

 ### Installation
 To use this code, you must have MultiQC installed.
 You can download or clone this repository and install it manually: